eclipse/imagen/docs/guide/image-manupulation/index.md

 operation (complement image) on each pixel of a source image on a per-band basis.

-JAI supports the following logical operations:
+ImageN supports the following logical operations:

 -   Take the bitwise AND of the two source images and store the results in the destination (`And`)